lucasgautheron/ChildRecordsR/README.md

 # ChildRecordsR

-ChildrecordsR is an R package for the Childrecords project, it provides and facilitates the analysis of annotations in the [ChildRecordsData](https://github.com/LAAC-LSCP/ChildRecordsData#installation)  format.
-The main functions are data aggregation and analysis of the reliability of human or machine annotators, whether the annotations relate to the day or to small segments.
+ChildRecordsR is an R package that provides and facilitates the analysis of annotations (often from daylong recordings) formatted using [ChildRecordsData](https://github.com/LAAC-LSCP/ChildRecordsData).
+The main functions in this package are data aggregation and analysis of the reliability of (human or machine) annotators.

 ---

 ## Getting started

-Before you start, make sure you have some data within the [ChildRecordsData](https://github.com/LAAC-LSCP/ChildRecordsData#installation) format.
+Before you start, make sure you have some data formatted using ChildRecordsData.
+A description of the format is provided [here](https://laac-lscp.github.io/ChildRecordsData/FORMATTING.html).
-Documentation concerning the setup and installation of corpuses in ChildRecords-data format can be found [here](https://laac-lscp.github.io/ChildRecordsData/).
-Make sure that you have some annotations (see Appendix for an example).
+Documentation concerning the setup and installation of corpora in ChildRecordsData format can be found [here](https://laac-lscp.github.io/ChildRecordsData/#installation).
+Available corpora are listed [here](https://laac-lscp.github.io/ChildRecordsData/EXTANT.html).
+See Appendix for an example.

 ## Install

-In R terminal :
+In R terminal:

 ```
 install.packages("devtools")